 We can interpret the above conclusion as follows: the health effects of the Chernobyl accident were very small except thyroid cancer, mortality of which is relatively low, although the Chernobyl accident was the worst one.
-The fact in 1991 at the conference of International Chernobyl Project by IAEA [7], however, should be remembered that experts of IAEA neglected protests of Belarussian and Ukrainian scientists insisting serious increase of child thyroid diseases around Chernobyl Project that there was no health effect there.
+The fact in 1991 at the conference of International Chernobyl Project by IAEA [7], however, should be remembered that experts of IAEA neglected protests of Belarussian and Ukrainian scientists insisting serious increase of child thyroid diseases around Chernobyl against the conclusion of the International Chernobyl Project that there was no health effect there.
 Five years later the same experts of IAEA had to recognize 'myth' of thyroid diseases to be facts.